 If you are a Refugee Claimant for whom no final decision has been made, or you have found to be a Convention Refugee or a Protected Person, you are also required to hold a valid open work permit to participate in LPP.
 You do not need to pay the processing fee for the work permit application.

 In order to receive a letter of participation (required by IRCC), please contact email@example.com.
 We strongly recommend that you submit your application as soon as possible upon receipt of your letter of participation to get your application in the queue for processing.

 If you have questions and require assistance, please contact International Student Support at firstname.lastname@example.org and one of their advisors will be able to provide support.
 Please inform them that you are a Law Practice Program Candidate.

 To participate in the LPP, NCA students must have completed and passed all NCA requirements and filed with the LSO a Certificate of Qualification before the LPP begins in August.

-Please also note that some of our work placement employers have stipulated that they will only accept applications from Candidates who have already completed both the barrister and solicitor exams.
+Please also note that some of our work experience employers have stipulated that they will only accept applications from Candidates who have already completed both the barrister and solicitor exams.